browserengineering/book/book/embeds.md

 ```

 We'll need something similar in `innerHTML` and `style` because we
 need to `set_needs_render` on the relevant `Frame`.

-For `setTimeout`
-and `XMLHttpRequest`, which involve a call from JavaScript into the
+Finally, for `setTimeout` and `XMLHttpRequest`, which involve a call
-browser and later a call from the browser into JavaScript, we'll
+from JavaScript into the browser and later a call from the browser
-likewise need to pass in a window ID from JavaScript, and use that
+into JavaScript, we'll likewise need to pass in a window ID from
-window ID when calling back into JavaScript.
-I've ommitted that code
+JavaScript, and use that window ID when calling back into JavaScript.

+I've omitted many of the code changes in this section because they are
-because it is repetitive, but you can find all of the needed locations
+quite repetitive.
+You can find all of the needed locations by
-by searching your codebase for `evaljs`.
+searching your codebase for `evaljs`; once you've got scripts working
+again, let's make it possible for scripts in different frames to
+interact.

 ::: {.further}
 Same-origin iframes can access each other's state, but cross-origin